sabre-io/event/README.md

 ### Canceling the event handler.

-If a callback returns `false` the event chain is stopped immidiately.
+If a callback returns `false` the event chain is stopped immediately.

 A usecase is to use a listener to check if a user has permission to perform a certain action, and stop execution if they don't.